Welcome to Formerly Hot!

 This website is not a marathon fishing-for-compliments trip (although I won’t be turning any down).
 I know I still look fine, and on a good day, great.
 I wholeheartedly agree with my mom’s estimation that a woman’s hotness is not necessarily inversely proportional to how many candles she has on her birthday cake.

 So enjoy and please contribute!
-You can upload a picture and your story and have fun making fun.
+You can upload a picture or a video and your story and have fun making fun.
 It’s all good at Formerly Hot, and you have nothing to prove.

 You can also check out some of my other work at www.stephaniedolgoff.com.